SENERGY-Platform/client-connector-lib/README.md

 ##### Logger

-If user logs ought to be combined with connector-client logs, please create your own logger and use the `connector_lib_log_handler`.
+If user logs ought to be combined with client-connector logs, please create your own logger and use the `connector_lib_log_handler`.

     from connector_lib.modules.logger import connector_lib_log_handler